Commercial Radio

 To keep commercial radio advertising to a minimum, the BBC obtained funding through the Television License for the UK.
 That meant that ads weren’t necessary to keep the channel running.

-Because government provided the BBC with a complete monopoly over the airwaves, it was impossible for any other “official” commercial stations to get a piece of the action.
+Because the government provided the BBC with a complete monopoly over radio waves, it was impossible for any other “official” commercial stations to get a piece of the action.

 Although pirate radio stations began to emerge to offer alternative music and programming, it would be a long while before we saw the rise of commercial stations.